MAKE YOUR FREE Tenancy Agreement

 Grant of Tenancy

-- Landlord grants and the Tenant accepts a tenancy of the Property for the Term at the Rent on the terms contained in the Agreement.
+- Landlord grants and the Tenant accepts a tenancy of the Property from the Commencement Date at the Rent and subject to the terms of this Agreement.

 - The Tenant accepts: